morgenm/basicgopot/README.md

 ![Basicgopot](https://raw.githubusercontent.com/morgenm/basicgopot/275d8f8fedc251dedce6a047a0cd8b023a94f2f8/docs/basicgopot.gif)

 This honeypot is an HTTP server which will allow the user to upload any type of file.
-The files are written to the uploads directory and then are, by default, passed to VirusTotal to see if they are malicious.
-The VirusTotal results are written to the scans directory.
-The server is configurable, see [Configuration](#configuration).
+Uploaded files will be saved and scanned by VirusTotal per the default configuration.
+To learn how to configure the server, see [Configuration](#configuration).

-It serves HTML files that are put in the `static` directory.
-I included a very rudimentary template, which `static` is a symbolic link to.
+It serves HTML files that are put in the `web/static` directory.
+I included some rudimentary templates for the web server in `web/templates`.
+By default, `web/static` is a symbolic link to the `web/firmware_upload_v2` template.
 To run this code, rename `docs/config.json.example` to `config.json` (make sure it's in the top-level directory!) and fill in the configuration variables as you see fit.

 If you wish to use VirusTotal, you will need to put your API key in the config.
+The program will create the `uploads` and `scans` directories.
 Any files uploaded to the server will be in the `uploads` directory, and VirusTotal results will be in the `scans` directory.

-As of right now, if the file already has been uploaded to VirusTotal, the honeypot will download the entire file data that is provided by VirusTotal.
-But, if it is unique, it will upload the file and just grab the analysis results (after waiting a short time).
+If the file already has been uploaded to VirusTotal, the honeypot will download the file data (scan results and other info) that is provided by VirusTotal.
+But, if it is unique, it will upload the file and just grab the analysis results.
 For the latter scenario, I would recommend opening up the analysis in a browser by grabbing the hash from the analysis scan result and putting it into VirusTotal manually.

 ## Configuration
-The configuration for *basicgopot* is stored in `config.json`.
-An example config file is provided in `config.json.example`.
+The configuration for **_basicgopot_** is stored in `config.json`.
+An example config file is provided in `docs/config.json.example`.
 The configuration options are:
 ```json
 {
     "ServerPort" : 8080, // The port the server runs on